scottmckendry/AoC/README.md

 <!-- 2023TableEnd -->
 **TODO:**
 - Improve Day 5 p2 performance.
 The current implementation takes 1.5 hours to run on my machine so I cannot benchmark with the GitHub action.
 The statistic above is referencing a different function.
-- Improve sorting algorithm for Day 7.
-I'm sure this can be faster.

 ## 2022
 <!-- 2022TableStart -->